aaron-son/alphabet-score/README.md

 # alphabet-score

-Assigns values to 0-4 in a repeating sequence to each letter in the alphabet respectively.
+Assigns values to 0-4 in a repeating sequence to each letter in the alphabet respectively, then calculates a score based on your bonus word.

 ## Installation